 Wyoming currently lacks any sort of solar rebate programs.
 If the RPS set mandatory levels of renewable energy production, we can guarantee the utility companies would offer incentives to help you make the switch to solar.
 How do we know?
 It’s worked everywhere that a real RPS has been implemented.
 Get on it, Wyoming!

 Wyoming Solar Tax Credits

-Lawmakers in Cheyenne have really dropped the ball on this one; the natural potential for solar power is actually quite high here, and virtually every Wyoming resident could save money while producing clean energy if the right incentives were in place.
+Lawmakers in the Cowboy State have really dropped the ball on this one; the natural potential for solar power is actually quite high here, and virtually every Wyoming resident could save money while producing clean energy if the right incentives were in place.
 Unfortunately, we lack any of those incentives or the RPS to spur them.
-Until that situation changes, the start-up costs and payback time frame on a solar power system continues to lag behind here.
+Until that situation changes, the start-up costs and payback time frame on a solar power system continues to lag way behind here.